How Whitelisting Can Improve Your Online Security

 Email whitelists

-For businesses, IT companies have system administrators that can build email contact lists that are considered safe.
+For businesses, IT companies have system administrators who can build email contact lists that are considered safe.
 Sometimes applications are available that can do this quickly and these can be deployed on multiple devices across the network at once.
 That makes for a more efficient process.

 IP whitelists